Coby Dietrick

 Coby Joseph Dietrick (born July 23, 1948) is an American former professional basketball player.

-A 6'10" forward/center from San José State University, Dietrick played thirteen seasons (1970–1983) of professional basketball in both the American Basketball Association and the National Basketball Association.
-He spent the majority of his career with the San Antonio Spurs, a team that began in the ABA but joined the NBA after the ABA–NBA merger in 1976.
+Dietrick played college basketball for the San Jose State Spartans, where he was a second-team All-Pacific Coast Athletic Association selection in 1970.
+He played thirteen seasons (1970–1983) of professional basketball in both the American Basketball Association and the National Basketball Association.
+Dietrick spent the majority of his career with the San Antonio Spurs, a team that began in the ABA but joined the NBA after the ABA-NBA merger in 1976.
 He also played with the NBA's Chicago Bulls.
-In 1983 he retired with ABA/NBA career averages of 6.1 points per game and 4.5 rebounds per game.
+In 1983, he retired with ABA/NBA career averages of 6.1 points per game and 4.5 rebounds per game.

+Dietrick won a CBA championship with the Tampa Bay Thrillers of the Continental Basketball Association (CBA) in 1985.

 He later worked as a color commentator for the Spurs.
-He also opened the first Relax The Back franchise store, in San Antonio in 1989.
+He also opened the first Relax The Back franchise store in San Antonio in 1989.